s9w/experimental_concurrency/readme.md

 semaphore latency        | 0.80                          | 4.70                 | 16.60
 spinlock latency         | 0.20                          | 0.50                 |  6.41

-If you're like me you might wonder how come that all these different primitives result in the same latencies.
-It's a bit more complex then that, see below.

 ## Contention
 It's one thing to measure primitive communication between two threads in an idle system.
 A better model for real-life behavior is when multiple threads try to access the same resource.
 This is measured with another test that spawns multiple threads which all try to increment a shared integer.
 The contenders are: